Data-Efficient Generative Modeling of Non-Gaussian Global Climate Fields via Scalable Composite Transformations: Reproducing internal climate variability

 \subsection{Americas subregion}

 First, we consider a subset of the full field of size $\Ndim = 37 \times 74 = 2{,}738$ in a region containing parts of the Americas ($30$\degree S to $40$\degree N and $115$\degree W to $70$\degree W).
 This subset allows for performance comparisons to alternative approaches that do not scale well to the full global dataset.
-These include \texttt{local}, a locally parametric method for climate data that fits anisotropic Matérn covariances in local windows and combines the local fits into a global model \parencite{Wiens2020-ModelingSpatialData}, \texttt{MatCov}, a Gaussian model with zero mean and isotropic Matérn covariance, \texttt{linear TM}, a simplified version of $\calT$ that sets all map elements to linear functions, and \texttt{DPM}, a version of $\calT$ that incorporates a Dirichlet process mixture model to allow non-Gaussian distributions for the errors $\epsilon_i$ in the nonlinear regressions $\tilde z_i = f_i(\tilde \bsz_{<i}) + \epsilon_i$ of the map elements.
-In \textcite{Katzfuss2023-ScalableBayesianTransport}, \texttt{DPM} showed the best predictive performance on the Americas data, but since it requires MCMC sampling, it does not scale well to large spatial fields.
+These include \texttt{local}, a locally parametric method for climate data that fits anisotropic Matérn covariances in local windows and combines the local fits into a global model \citep{Wiens2020-ModelingSpatialData}, \texttt{MatCov}, a Gaussian model with zero mean and isotropic Matérn covariance, \texttt{linear TM}, a simplified version of $\calT$ that sets all map elements to linear functions, and \texttt{DPM}, a version of $\calT$ that incorporates a Dirichlet process mixture model to allow non-Gaussian distributions for the errors $\epsilon_i$ in the nonlinear regressions $\tilde z_i = f_i(\tilde \bsz_{<i}) + \epsilon_i$ of the map elements.
+In \cite{Katzfuss2023-ScalableBayesianTransport}, \texttt{DPM} showed the best predictive performance on the Americas data, but since it requires MCMC sampling, it does not scale well to large spatial fields.

-Our results for the Americas subregion are shown in panel a) of \autoref{fig:logscores}.
+Our results for the Americas subregion are shown in panel a) of Figure~\ref{fig:logscores}.
 We use $M = 64$ inducing locations for the low-rank approximations in the marginal models.
 For all considered composite models, estimating the semi-parametric correction dramatically improves predictive performance even with small sample sizes.
 The best overall performance is obtained by the model with semi-parametric correction and skew-$t$ marginal.
 All of our full composite transformation models outperform \texttt{DPM} (and all other competitors).
 Remarkably, \texttt{SCT-Skew-t} achieves a better log score with $\Ntrain=20$ than the previous state-of-the-art (\texttt{DPM}) achieves with $\Ntrain = 80$.
-The scores taken from \textcite{Katzfuss2023-ScalableBayesianTransport} are shifted to correct for different preprocessing, see \autoref{app:shifted-logscores} for details.
+The comparison between \texttt{SCT-Gauss} and \texttt{SCT-Skew-t} is also informative about the role of the parametric base family: even when both specifications include $\calH$, the skew-$t$ base model outperforms the Gaussian base model, indicating that, while $\calH$ mitigates the importance of choosing a suitable parametric baseline, the specific choice still matters in practice.
+The scores taken from \cite{Katzfuss2023-ScalableBayesianTransport} are shifted to correct for different preprocessing, see Section~E of the Appendix \citep{Brachem2026-SCT-Appendix} for details.